 Summary:

-The Springer school district in Oklahoma consists of two schools - Springer Elementary School and Springer High School.
-Both schools serve a high-poverty student population, with extremely high free and reduced lunch rates of over 88%.
-Despite relatively high per-student spending, the academic performance at these schools is quite low, with Springer Elementary consistently ranking in the bottom 20-25% of Oklahoma elementary schools and Springer High having inconsistent and generally poor proficiency rates.
+The Springer school district in Oklahoma operates two schools - Springer Elementary School and Springer High School.
+Both schools have struggled academically, with Springer Elementary consistently ranking in the bottom quarter of Oklahoma elementary schools and Springer High ranking in the middle to bottom third of high schools.

 Thank you for your feedback!